Distributionally robust monopoly pricing: Switching from low to high prices in volatile markets: Low and high pricing in service operations management

-Lemma~\ref{pdinf} shows that Theorem~\ref{thmrq} applies to all ambiguity sets considered in this paper: The function \eqref{ttb} is always continuous in $p$, and worst-case distributions are identified in the proof of Lemma \ref{pdinf} in Appendix \ref{pdp}.
+The proof can be found in Appendix \ref{ap:queue1}.
+Lemma~\ref{pdinf} shows that Theorem~\ref{th:queue} applies to all ambiguity sets considered in this paper: The function \eqref{ttb} is always continuous in $p$, and worst-case distributions are identified in the proof of Lemma \ref{pdinf} in Appendix \ref{pdp}.
 Take as example the ambiguity set $\cP(\mu,\beta)$ of all distributions with given mean $\mu$ and maximal valuation $\beta$.
-Lemma~\ref{pdinf} with $\lsigma=0$ and $\usigma=\sqrt{\mu(\beta-\mu)}$ then yields